It's 9pm. Your child is crying over a math problem. You've explained it three different ways. Nothing is working.

 The answer was theirs to learn from.
 The next problem feels less scary.
 Learning becomes something they want to do.

-This is what calm learning looks like.
+This is what confident learning looks like.

 "Last night, my son finished his math homework — alone — and said 'Mummy, I'm actually good at this.'
 I nearly cried."